Kaiser-Yang/Kaiser-Yang.github.io/_posts/2025-05-16-question-and-answer.md

 Unlike VMs, containers avoid running another instance of the kernel and instead share the kernel with the host.
-In Linux, this is achieved through a mechanism called LXC (Linux Containers), and it makes use of a series of isolation mechanisms to spin up a program that thinks it’s running on its own hardware but it’s actually sharing the hardware and kernel with the host.
+On Linux, this is achieved through a mechanism called LXC (Linux Containers), and it makes use of a series of isolation mechanisms to spin up a program that thinks it’s running on its own hardware but it’s actually sharing the hardware and kernel with the host.